SonyShrestha/SDM_Project/README.md

 ### Step 2: Create Global Schema Repository

-1. **Create Global Schema Repository**: Manually Create a repository for the global schema in the GraphDB's workbench and load only the global TBox data in the output folder .
+1. **Create Global Schema Repository**: Manually Create a repository for the global schema with namespace http://www.example.edu/spicy_bytes/schema# in the GraphDB's workbench and load only the global TBox data in the output folder .

 ### Step 3: Create Federated Repository

-1. **Create Federated Repository**: In GraphDB, create a federated repository and add all local repositories and the global schema repository as members.
+1. **Create Federated Repository**: In GraphDB, create a federated repository anmed federation and add all local repositories and the global schema repository as members.

 ### Step 4: Run LAV Mapping